-While hunting for a job, the first thing to do is to prepare a Resume.
-Are you wondering, what is a resume?
-Or more importantly, what does it contain?
-It can be defined as a formal document which contains academic and professional experiences of a candidate.
-It plays a crucial role while applying for jobs and internships.
-If you have a strong resume filled with minute details ranging from scholarships to hobbies and interests, then you are likely to be a centre of attraction during the hiring process.
-While education and work experience are the most highlighted sections of a resume, there is a dedicated segment for hobbies and interests as well.
-Here is a complete blog on hobbies and interests for resume stating their importance.
+While hunting for a job, the first step is to prepare a resume.
+Are you wondering what a resume is — or more importantly, what it contains?
+A resume can be defined as a formal document that outlines a candidate’s academic qualifications and professional experiences.
+It plays a crucial role when applying for jobs and internships.
+If you have a strong resume filled with detailed information — from scholarships to hobbies and interests — you are more likely to stand out during the hiring process.
+While education and work experience are typically the most prominent sections of a resume, there is also a dedicated segment for hobbies and interests.
+Here is a complete blog on hobbies and interests for resumes, explaining their importance.

 This Blog Includes:

-- Why do we add Hobbies and Interests in a Resume?
+- Why do we add Hobbies and Interests to a Resume?

 - What are Interests?